Home > Apparel

 Fleece is an insulating midlayer or lightweight outer jacket created from synthetic materials, typically polyester or a polyester blend.
 The human-made fabric is soft, breathable, and quick-drying, and it imitates wool fleece.
 Often, fleece jackets are long-sleeved with a full or partial front zipper.
 The material needs an additional treatment in order to be wind- or water-resistant.

-Fleece is not to be confused with wool fleece, a natural fiber used to create apparel, which comes from a variety of animals including sheep, lamb, alpaca, and goat.
+Fleece is not to be confused with wool fleece, a natural fiber used to create apparel.
+This can come from a variety of animals including sheep, lamb, alpaca, and goat.

 The first-ever synthetic fleece textile was developed by Malden Mills Industries, which is now known as Polartec, in 1981.
 Using the fabric, Patagonia collaborated with the company to develop the Synchilla Fleece pullover in 1985.
 Today, many companies in addition to Polartec produce fleece fabric.